- Causes & 3 Types

 - Pulmonary vein ablation: Applying radiofrequency energy or freezing to excitable electrical tissue around the connections of the pulmonary vein near the atrium.

 - Ablation of the AV node: A catheter is directed to the heart through the groin.
-A small area of tissue around the junction connecting the upper (atria) and lower (ventricles) chambers of heart is destroyed with radiofrequency energy.
+A small area of tissue around the junction connecting the upper (atria) and lower (ventricles) chambers of the heart are destroyed with radiofrequency energy.

-- Patients with a slow heart rate may have a pacemaker installed with a pulse generator and wires that transmit electric impulses to the heart.
+- Patients with a slow heart rate may have a pacemaker installed with a pulse generator and wires that transmit electrical impulses to the heart.

 - Left atrial appendage closure: A small, ear-shaped sac present in the muscle wall of the atrium that is closed to prevent stroke.

 - Maze procedure: This procedure involves a series of cuts made in the upper chambers of the heart to block any abnormal electrical impulse.

 - Excision of the left atrial appendage: Surgical removal of the left atrial appendage.

 Lifestyle changes for AF include: